 Under the provisions contained within Law 23 of 1973 and the Colombian Civil Code, a person or company may be held liable for contractual damages or non-contractual damages.
 Non-contractual liability makes strict reference to damages or injuries committed against a person or property.

 Environmental responsibility is a tort.
-According to Article 2341 of the Colombian Civil Code, a person who commits an injury or damage that causes harm to another person is obliged to pay for the damages it caused.
+According to Article 2341 of the Colombian Civil Code, a person who commits an injury or damage that causes harm to another person is obliged to pay for the damage it caused.
 Based on this rule, Colombian courts have outlined the elements of tort liability as follows:

 - conduct: an act or omission attributable to the perpetrator;

-- fault: negligent, fraudulent, or wilful misconduct by the perpetrator, which would not have been performed by the average person if that person had been placed in the same situation;
+- fault: negligent, fraudulent or wilful misconduct by the perpetrator, which would not have been performed by the average person if that person had been placed in the same situation;

 - damage: material or personal loss or injury; and